HBM/electron-scan/README.md

 ## Basic Usage

 1. Launch the application from your desktop
-2. Click "Start Scanning" to discover devices and use the filters
-3. Select any device to view details or configure it
+2. Use the filters, select any device to view details or configure it and pin favourite devices.

+## Future Development

+DCP scanning might be integrated into the app in the future.

 ---